Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 All three share the same interaction pattern: single tap for the traditional form, long press for AI input.
 All three support categories.
 The separation exists so your view of each is clean — you're not filtering academic deadlines out of a personal to-do list or vice versa.

+Long-press any homework item to launch the built-in Pomodoro timer.
+The default is 25 minutes of focused work followed by a 5-minute break — the classic Pomodoro rhythm — but both durations are fully editable if your study style calls for something different.

+Once it starts, lock your phone.
+The timer runs as a persistent notification, so you can press the side button of your phone to check your progress on the lock screen without unlocking the device or keeping the display on.
+Your battery stays healthy, your screen stays dark, and your focus stays intact.

 The **Timeline Widget** on your home screen draws from all three pages simultaneously, showing you what's coming next regardless of which type it is — so you never need to open three separate pages just to see your day.

 ---